 Simply stated, low-impact exercise is when at least one foot stays in contact with the ground—meaning no jumping or plyometric work.
-Walking, hiking, rollerblading, step aerobics and cardio-dance formats can all be low-impact exercise.
-Some formats are not only “low-impact” but could almost be close to “no-impact.”
-These include things like swimming, water aerobics, cycling and elliptical machines.
+Walking, hiking, rollerblading, step aerobics and cardio-dance formats can all be low-impact exercises.
+Some formats are not only “low-impact” but count as “no-impact.”
+These include things like swimming, water aerobics, cycling, and elliptical machines.

 Common reasons for choosing low-impact exercise include pregnancy, obesity, aging, or joint and pain or injuries.
 But the truth is low-impact exercise is beneficial for EVERYONE—even the healthy, pain-free person.
 High impact puts stress on your joints and bones and low impact options will reduce the risk of injuries.

 Low-impact workouts are everywhere!
 Some of the most common options around include:

 - Walking: Always available and super simple.
 Lace-up, head out and get your walk on.
 Remember you can increase the intensity by walking up hills, power walking fast, or carrying weights.